-- Installation and activation of 89 new and replacement vertical wells - Installation and activation of ten horizontal collectors in new waste placement areas - Installation and activation of three liner collectors in new cell construction - Installation of dewatering pumps in gas wells impacted by liquids; - o Installation of 43 dewatering pumps in vertical gas extraction wells - Installation of over 1500 feet of air and force main lines for the operation of pumps and transport of liquids removed from the wells - Installation of six de-scalers on the force mail lines to prevent the build-up of solids that can create blockage in the force main lines.
+- Installation and activation of 89 new and replacement vertical wells - Installation and activation of nineteen (19) horizontal collectors in new waste placement areas - Installation and activation of three liner collectors in new cell construction - Installation of two trench collectors along the access to the active area - Installation of dewatering pumps in gas wells impacted by liquids; - Installation of 61 dewatering pumps in vertical gas extraction wells - Installation of over 3,000 feet of air and force main lines for the operation of pumps and transport of liquids removed from the wells

-- Installation of a grinder pump in a transfer sump to accommodate the solids in the liquid being transported by the force main lines - Installation of an additional pump in the main sump (total of 3) to accommodate the increased flow from the additional pumps
+- Installation of seven de-scalers on the force main lines to prevent the build-up of solids that can create blockage in the force main lines. - Installation of a grinder pump in a transfer sump to accommodate the solids in the liquid being transported by the force main lines - Installation of an additional pump in the main sump (total of 3) to accommodate the increased flow from the additional pumps - Installation of approx. 1,800 feet of 18 inch header pipe around the perimeter of the active area

 A robust operations and maintenance program continues to ensure all components of the GCCS are working effectively and efficiently.
 A force main line maintenance program has been implemented.
 Gauges installed on wells with pumps to monitor the force main back pressure.
 This information is plotted and reviewed on a weekly basis to identify the location of blockages or restrictions in the force main piping.
 Once identified the blockages can be then be remediated.
-A blockage prevention program includes the installed de-scalers and twice monthly jetting of the over 2,500 feet of main force main lines to prevent the accumulation of scaling.
+A blockage prevention program includes the installed de-scalers and monthly jetting of the over 3,000 feet of main force main lines to prevent the accumulation of scaling.